sesamiapp/app-message/README.md

-# app-message
+# App Message
-A library to connect Sesami Apps to their host.
+A library from Sesami to connect apps to their hosts.